 - A pool can use only Spot VMs.
 In this case, Batch recovers any preempted capacity when available.
 This configuration is the cheapest way to execute jobs.

-- Spot VMs can be used in conjunction with a fixed baseline of dedicated VMs.
-The fixed number of dedicated VMs ensures there is always some capacity to keep a job progressing.
+- Spot VMs can be used with a fixed baseline of dedicated VMs.
+The fixed number of dedicated VMs ensures there's always some capacity to keep a job progressing.

 - A pool can use a dynamic mix of dedicated and Spot VMs, so that the cheaper Spot VMs are solely used when available, but the full-priced dedicated VMs are scaled up when required.
 This configuration keeps a minimum amount of capacity available to keep the jobs progressing.

-Keep in mind the following when planning your use of Spot VMs:
+Keep in mind the following practices when planning your use of Spot VMs:

 - To maximize use of surplus capacity in Azure, suitable jobs can scale out.